 - Increased protein indicating tumor, trauma, diabetes mellitus, or blood in cerebrospinal fluid (CSF).

-- Decreased protein indicating rapid CSF production.
+- Decreased protein indicates rapid CSF production.

 - Gamma globulin: